Integrating with JavaScript: wasm-bindgen, web_sys and HtmlElement

 web_sys::HtmlElement is the Rust equivalent of the browser’s HTMLElement interface, which is implemented for all HTML elements.
 It provides access to a minimal set of functions and APIs that are guaranteed to be available for any HTML element.
 Each particular HTML element then has its own element class, which implements additional functionality.
 The goal of leptos::HtmlElement<T> is to bridge the gap between elements in your view and these more specific JavaScript types, so that you can access the particular functionality of those elements.

-This is implement by using the Rust Deref trait to allow you to dereference a leptos::HtmlElement<T> to the appropriately-typed JS object for that particular element type T.
+This is implemented by using the Rust Deref trait to allow you to dereference a leptos::HtmlElement<T> to the appropriately-typed JS object for that particular element type T.

 Definition